-MS/PhD Assistantships – Plant Community Ecology – University of Florida
+PhD Assistantship – Community Ecology – University of Florida

-The Baiser lab of community ecology in the Department of Wildlife Ecology and Conservation at the University of Florida is now accepting applications for MS and PhD Graduate Assistantship positions.
-Our research focuses on how ecological communities assemble, change, and collapse.
-The effect of invasive species on ecological communities is a common theme throughout our research.
+The Baiser lab of community ecology in the Department of Wildlife Ecology and Conservation at the University of Florida (http://www.baiserlab.com/) is now accepting applications for a PhD Graduate Assistantship position for a newly funded project, NSF Macrosystems Biology: Local- to continental-scale drivers of biodiversity in NEON.

-The assistantship includes full tuition coverage, Gator Grad Care health insurance, and a yearly stipend for up to four years.
+Position details: The assistantship includes full tuition coverage, Gator Grad Care health insurance, and a yearly stipend for up to five years.
 The position will be located at the UF campus in Gainesville, FL.
-Expected start date is August 14 2018, the start of Fall term.
+Ideal start date is between January 1st and August 17th, 2020.

-Qualified applicants will be highly motivated, enthusiastic, and will ideally have a strong undergraduate research background and/or an MS in ecology, botany, biology, or a closely related field.
+Qualifications: Qualified applicants will be highly motivated, enthusiastic, and will ideally have a strong undergraduate research background and/or an MS in ecology, biology, or a closely related field.
 Qualified applicants will also have a strong quantitative background with experience using the programming language R.

 Applications will be accepted until the position is filled.

-Prospective students should send the following information with the subject line “Everglades Position” to email@example.com:
+Prospective students should send the following information with the subject line “PhD Position” to email@example.com:

 – Transcripts (unofficial) from undergraduate and graduate education